 Putting these two paintings side-by-side is going to help us home in on the emotional insight in each one.

 Look at “Tiger in a Tropical Storm.”
-You can click the red arrow in the lower right to get the image to stay on the screen.
+(You can click the red arrow in the lower right to get the image to stay on the screen.
+Or click on the image to enlarge it.)
 See how vividly it depicts the tiger’s fear, and how everything is frighteningly in motion.